The Blog Sample

 The OSGi console should start up, the 'ss' command should show all of the Blog bundles in state 'ACTIVE'.

-Now start the blog application (.eba file) you downloaded earlier, by copying it into the load directory which was created when Aries started.
+To start the blog application (.eba file) you downloaded earlier, create a directory call load and copying it into the load directory.

 If you subsequently delete the .eba from the load directory the application will be uninstalled.